Arctic Photography Tours & Tips

 Head north to Churchill, renowned for its high auroral activity, and capture images of the ethereal Northern Lights.
 Accompanied by an expert photographer, evening aurora sightings are maximised using multiple, heated vantage points while you wait in anticipation.
 By day,…

-This comprehensive Arctic triumvirate encompassing Svalbard, East Greenland and Iceland offers the best of both worlds: some of The Arctic's best wildlife viewing with spectacular scenery, unspoiled fjords and gigantic icebergs.
-Plus, you may be lucky enough to see both…
+This comprehensive Arctic triumvirate encompassing Svalbard, East Greenland and Iceland offers the best of the Arctic: some of the best wildlife viewing with spectacular scenery, unspoiled fjords, gigantic icebergs and Inuit communities.
+You may also be lucky enough to see…

 - 14 Days

 What our customers think of Arctic Photography Tours